This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 A few streets away from the main city centre, you’ll find the House of the Seven Gables.
 Similarly to the Witch House, it also has a dark grey/black exterior and serves as a museum.

-We visited here on our most recent trip to Salem, driving to the house and finding that it looked out onto the sea – something that you don’t ever think of when imagining Salem.
+We visited here on our most recent trip to Salem, driving to the house and finding that it looked out onto the sea.
+Something that you don’t ever think of when imagining Salem.

 The house is a national historic landmark and you may have heard of the book of the same name, written by Nathaniel Hawthorne in 1851.

-7. Take a walking tour
+7. Take a Walking Tour of Salem

-This is something that I still have on my list to do when I eventually visit Salem during the month of Halloween.
 Although this will be the most busy and expensive time to visit Salem, I can sense that it will be worth it just to get the full spooky feeling for the city during that time of year.

 There are a few walking tours on offer in Salem, but the most popular seem to be History and Hauntings of Salem Guided Walking Tour and the Salem Night Ghost Tour which I think would be my top two picks for sure!